A convergence framework for Airy$_\beta$ line ensemble via pole evolution: Recover Dyson Brownian Motion

 where $W_t$ is a random meromorphic function, defined as

 Moreover, almost surely the following holds:

 \end{prop}

-The rest of this section is devoted to proving \Cref{p:noncolliding}.
+\begin{remark} We remark that for $t\leq \tau$, $x_k(t)-x_{k+1}(t)\leq 1/Ck^{1/3}$.
+In this regime the simple poles of the sum in \eqref{e:defWt2} at $w=x_i(t)$, $1\le i\le k$, cancel with the corresponding singular parts of $Y_t(w)$; hence these singularities are removable.
+Consequently, $W_t$ is analytic at $w=x_i(t)$ for $1\le i\le k$, and the values $W_t\big(x_i(t)\big)$ are well defined (as limits $w\to x_i(t)$). \end{remark} The rest of this section is devoted to proving \Cref{p:noncolliding}.
 Using that $\{x_i(t)\}_{i\in\bN}$ are poles of $Y_t$, we derive \eqref{e:dbmsde} from \Cref{a:SDE}, using a contour integral.
 For this, we need first establish that the poles do not collide at almost every time (i.e., \eqref{e:nocollision}).
 The idea to establish the collision time estimate is to consider the process $(x_i(t)-x_j(t))^2$ for some $i<j$, showing that its level-$0$ local time equals $0$.
 We mainly follow the standard argument used to study the Bessel process, see \cite[Chapter XI, Section 1]{revuz2013continuous}.
 To analyze such processes we again resort to contour integrals, and therefore an induction will be used.

 We next give the semi-martingale decomposition of a process, which is the sum of $(x_i(t)-x_j(t))^2$ for $i, j$ in an interval.